 - Upon the Superintendent's determination of the existence of cause to terminate, the Superintendent shall notify the staff member of intent to terminate.
 The notice shall be in writing and shall be delivered in person or by first-class mail.
-The notice shall include the following: - The statement that the employee has the right to request written reasons for the decision to terminate and such reasons shall be provided within ten five (5) working days of such request. - The reasons shall not be publicly disclosed by the administration or Board.
-A local Board may terminate a non-licensed school employee with less than one (1) year for any reason it deems sufficient. - For a non-licensed school employee who has been employed for more than one year the following appeal procedure shall apply.
+The notice shall include the following: - The statement that the employee has the right to request written reasons for the decision to terminate and such reasons shall be provided within five (5)) working days of such request.

-Step 2-3 - Appeal Requirements and Content:
+- A local Board may terminate a nonlicensed school employee with less than one (1) year of employment for any reason it deems sufficient. - For a nonlicensed school employee who has been employed for more than one (1) year the following appeal procedure shall apply.

-- Termination may be appealed to the Board by a non-licensed school employee who has been employed for more than one year by making a request to the Superintendent within five (5) working days of the date of receipt of the notice of termination requesting reasons for the termination decision and a meeting with the Board. - ➤ The appeal shall be granted if the employee responds to the Superintendent in writing within ten (10) working days of receiving the reasons for termination with the following information: A statement of contention that the employee believes the decision is without just cause.
+Step 2-3 Appeal Requirements and Content:

-- ➤ A brief statement of the reason(s) why the staff member believes the decision is without just cause. - ➤ A statement of the facts that the employee believes support this contention.
+- Termination may be appealed to the Governing Authority by a nonlicensed school employee who has been employed for more than one (1) year by making a request to the Superintendent within five (5) working days of the date of receipt of the notice of termination requesting reasons for the termination decision and a meeting with the Governing Authority. - The appeal shall be granted if the employee responds to the Superintendent in writing within ten (10) working days of receiving the reasons for termination with the following information: - A statement of contention that the employee believes the decision is without just cause. - A brief statement of the reason(s) why the staff member believes the decision is without just cause. - A statement of the facts that the employee believes support this contention.